-Super Plates – The Best Of The Best!
+Super Plates – The Best of the Best Number Plates

-Single letters and single numbers from A1 to Y9 (issued from 1903) and reversed; 1A to 9Y (issued via DVLA registrations auction starting in the late eighties) are becoming the ‘have to have’ accessory for the ultimate supercar, and we call them “Superplates”.
-We have approached some owners of this type of registration to be told that they are “just not for sale, not for any price, and that is unlikely to ever change”!
-For this reason, it makes valuing such number plates extremely difficult as money is no object when only the best (perfection) will do.
+Single letters and single numbers from A1 to Y9 (issued from 1903) and reversed; 1A to 9Y (issued via DVLA registrations auction starting in the late eighties) are becoming the ‘have to have’ accessory for the ultimate supercar, and we call them “Super plates”.
+We have approached some owners of this type of registration to be told that they are “just not for sale, not for any price, and that is unlikely to ever change!”.
+For this reason, it makes valuing such number plates extremely difficult as money is usually no object in this market.

-We also consider registrations that spell out names (particularly first names) to be “superplates”.
+We also consider registrations that spell out names (particularly first names) to be “Super plates”.
 These registrations substitute a letter with a mandatory numeric character.
-These plates are bought and sold for small fortunes (hundreds of thousands of £’s) and only the superrich can afford them nowadays.
+These plates are bought and sold for small fortunes (hundreds of thousands of £’s) and only the super rich can afford them nowadays.
 Many of these numberplates will have sold for tens of thousands of pounds at auction, even 25 years ago.
-Prime examples include those below;

 Which super plates look similar to names and words?
 Our answer is pretty much most of them!
 With UK number plates certain numbers and letters may look like others, and some may sound similar.
-This means you can be clever and create a superplate with some simple substitutions.
-Examples; A1 ..
-AL (short for Alan).
-A2 ..
-AZ (short for AZZA).
-A5 ..
-AS (very popular initials) and so on.
+This means you can be clever and create a “Super plate” with some simple substitutions.
+Examples; A1 - AL (short for Alan).
+A2 - AZ (short for AZZA).
+A5 - AS (very popular initials) and so on.
 In some circumstances you can use a letter where you really want a number.
-This is a list of accepted substitutions;
+Here is a list of accepted substitutions:

 A = 4, B = 8, E = 3, G = 6, L = 1 or 2, P = 9, Q = 0, R = 2 or 12, S = 5, T = 7, U = 11, Y = 7.

 It is much easier to use a number in place of a letter.
 Here are some examples: